 Overview

-This four-day AZ-801T00: Configuring Windows Server Hybrid Advanced Services instructor-led course is designed for IT professionals who configure advanced Windows Server services using on-premises, hybrid, and cloud technologies.
-These professionals manage and support an infrastructure that includes on-premises and Azure IaaS-hosted Windows Server-based workloads.
-The course teaches IT professionals how to leverage the hybrid capabilities of Azure, how to migrate virtual and physical server workloads to Azure IaaS, and how to manage and secure Azure VMs running Windows Server.
-The course also covers how to perform tasks related to high availability, troubleshooting, and disaster recovery.
+This Configuring Windows Server Hybrid Advanced Services course teaches IT Professionals to configure advanced Windows Server services using on-premises, hybrid, and cloud technologies.
+The course teaches IT Professionals how to leverage the hybrid capabilities of Azure, how to migrate virtual and physical server workloads to Azure IaaS, and how to secure Azure VMs running Windows Server.

-The course highlights various administrative tools and technologies including Windows Admin Center, PowerShell, Azure Arc, Azure Automation Update Management, Microsoft Defender for Identity, Azure Security Center, Azure Migrate, and Azure Monitor.
+The course also teaches IT Professionals how to perform tasks related to high availability, troubleshooting, and disaster recovery.
+The course highlights administrative tools and technologies including Windows Admin Center, PowerShell, Azure Arc, Azure Automation Update Management, Microsoft Defender for Identity, Azure Security Center, Azure Migrate, and Azure Monitor.

 Skills Covered